-This is a type of building used daily and where many people stay for many hours a day.
-It makes it especially important to maintain good air quality so that it is a healthy environment to stay in.
+Schools and other office buildings are used daily and with many people staying there for many hours a day.
+This makes it especially important to maintain good air quality providing a healthy environment to stay in.
 Advanced control and monitoring systems are becoming increasingly common, which control and control to create a good climate for the lowest possible energy consumption.

 Challenges: Moisture load in buidlings with a crawl space usually comes up from the soil in the ground.
 If the moisture level is too high, mould and bacterial growth soon will develop.
 Especially if there is organic material.